ritaturk/xenko-docs/manual/get-started/scripting-in-xenko.md

 ![Hide public property with [DataMemberIgnore]](media/scripting-in-xenko-public-property-with-datamemberignore.png)

 _Public property has been hidden with ```[DataMemberIgnore]```_

-## Script location

-In your Visual Studio solution, you'll find a project ending in ***.Game***.
-Any scripts that are game specific (i.e. not ***Platform*** specific) should be placed in this project.
-Any scripts that are ***Platform*** specific should be placed in the project for the specific platform.
-Projects for platforms end in their platform name, for example: .Linux, .Android, .Windows etc.

 Now that you've learned about the basics of scripting in Xenko, let's continue to [Create a script](create-a-script.md)